rmurphey/octopress/source/about/index.markdown

 ## Career

 ### Bocoup, Boston, MA
-*Senior JavaScript Developer &mdash; April 2012 - Present*
+*Senior JavaScript Developer &mdash; April 2012 - December 2012*

 I joined Bocoup to do JavaScript consulting, but found myself engaging in the training side of the business instead.
 I developed new curriculum for teaching